neurodata/ndstore/docs/sphinx/faq.rst

 **How do I get started?**

-To learn how to navigate the web console please visit our `console <console>`_ page. //TODO uAlex Check if this link works.
+To learn how to navigate the web console please visit our `Adminstrator Console <console>`_ page.

 **How do I install NeuroData?**